clarestudio/pic32icsp/README.md

 This is a very tiny, low-cost tool to program flash memory of the Microchip PIC32MX2xx series MCUs via 2-wire ICSP protocol.

-You can eliminate buying PICkit or similar costly vendor tools for PIC32MX210/220/230/250.
-You can program the microcontroller from the NetBSD, other than Linux and/or Windows.

 ## Status

 This is still in an experimental project, there is no compatibility plan(s) between versions.

-Since the software was written first, the head version has not been verified.

 ## Target Host OS